Building and Grounds Committee

 Knights of Columbus

-- God’s Creative Hands - This ministry makes prayer shawls and they also make hats, mittens and scarves to be handed out to those in need.
-If you are interest in this ministry, please contact Stacy Schmitt at 920-887-2082.
+- God’s Creative Hands: This ministry makes prayer shawls and they also make hats, mittens and scarves to be handed out to those in need.
+If you are interested in this ministry, please contact Ya-Fen at 920-887-2082 ext 109.

 Parish Finance Council